Trigenaris/CLTV_Customer_Lifetime_Value_Prediction/README.md

 In this section, we are going to apply **cltv prediction** on a specific [retail dataset](https://www.kaggle.com/code/trigenaris/cltv-customer-lifetime-value-prediction/input) and then **functionalize** the whole process.

+In the end, the whole process will be functionalized, and a CSV or Excel file will be created if the user requests it.

 The calculations and processes are shown below respectively:

 * Importing required libraries: